 Your ASRS contributions are based on a percentage of your salary.
-Therefore, your ASRS contributions will be reduced by the percentage of your pay reduction.
-Average compensation is considered as part of the calculation to determine your pension benefit, and you are encouraged to contact ASRS to discuss your individual situation and how you specifically will be impacted.
+Therefore, your ASRS contributions are reduced by the percentage of your pay reduction.
+Average compensation is considered as part of the calculation to determine your pension benefit, and you are encouraged to contact ASRS to discuss your individual situation and how you specifically are impacted.
 You may learn more about the pension benefit calculation on the ASRS website.

 Deciding when to retire is a very personal choice.
 We are in unprecedented times and recognize that some employees may experience a larger impact than others.
 It is important to gather all necessary information, and consider speaking with a financial advisor when determining what may work best for you.

-As an Optional Retirement Plan participant, will my retirement benefit be impacted?
+As an Optional Retirement Plan participant, is my retirement benefit impacted?

 View the 2020–2021 Deadline Calendar (PDF) to see when changes to your 403(b) will be effective.

 Under the CARES Act, Congress is also temporarily allowing greater flexibility to take loans or distributions from certain retirement accounts.
 Find more information here.